-- 1 Investigate changing the reserve classification of this site from Local Purpose (Plantation) Reserve to Scenic Reserve, to provide appropriate protection for its significant ecological values. - 2 Gate the track into the area, to prevent public vehicles from accessing and damaging this site. - 3 Eradicate weeds where practicable (e.g. pines, gorse, iceplant, broom and Spanish heath) and continue to control other weeds as required (e.g. tall fescue). - 4 Ensure forest harvesting in the area is undertaken in a manner that avoids damage to the site.
+- Initiate a public consultation process to change the reserve classification of this site from Local Purpose (Plantation) Reserve to Scenic Reserve, to provide appropriate protection for its significant ecological values. - 2 Gate the track into the area, to prevent public vehicles from accessing and damaging this site. - 3 Eradicate weeds where practicable (e.g. pines, gorse, iceplant, broom and Spanish heath) and continue to control other weeds as required (e.g. tall fescue). - 4 Ensure forest harvesting in the area is undertaken in a manner that avoids damage to the site.